TouK/nussknacker/docs/MigrationGuide.md

     *  config `icon` property from `componentsConfig` right now should be relative to `http.publicPath` e.g. `/assets/components/Filter.svg` (before was just `Filter.svg`) or url (with `http` / `https`)
 * [#2346](https://github.com/TouK/nussknacker/pull/2346) Remove `endResult` from `Sink` in graph.
   * `Sink` no longer defines `testOutput` method - they should be handled by respective implementations
-  * Change in definition of `StandaloneSink`, as output always has to be computed with sink parameters now
+  * Change in definition of `StandaloneSink` previously `StandaloneSinkWithParameters`, as output always has to be computed with sink parameters now
   * Changes in definition of `FlinkSink`, to better handle capturing test data
-  * Removal of `.sink` method in `GraphBuilder`
+  * Removal of `.sink` method in `GraphBuilder` - use `.emptySink` if suitable
 * [#2331](https://github.com/TouK/nussknacker/pull/2331)
-  * Flink related avro/kafka sink/source classes are now in `flink` package.
-One should fix the imports if using them.
   * `KafkaAvroBaseTransformer` companion object renamed to `KafkaAvroBaseComponentTransformer`
   * `KryoGenericRecordSchemaIdSerializationSupport` renamed to `GenericRecordSchemaIdSerializationSupport`
 * [#2305](https://github.com/TouK/nussknacker/pull/2305) Enhancement: change `processingTypeToDashboard` configuration to `scenarioTypeToDashboard`